naturalis/arise-metabarcoding-biodiversity/src/README.md

 After installing cutadapt it will show the directory where it is saved, use that path for in your R script.

+# First Filter

+    filterAndTrim(fnFs, fnFs.filtN, fnRs, fnRs.filtN, maxN = 0, multithread = TRUE)

+The first filter options are given before removing the primers.
+Otherwise the primers might not get detected and/or removed. `maxN = 0` states that there not be more then 0 other characters (N's) detected.

 # Filter your data

 The code used to filter my data: